-- a) bank overtime hours at the applicable overtime rates and take compensating time off at a later mutually agreeable time between the employee and supervisor, - b) receive pay at the applicable overtime rates on the next pay cheque. - c) The supervisor and employee are expected to manage the utilization of accrued overtime.
-Any remaining credit balance at August 31, or on termination, will automatically be processed by Payroll for payout upon receipt of the August attendance reports. - d) Once an employee elects banking or pay for an instance of overtime, no change shall occur.
+- a) Bank overtime hours at the applicable overtime rates and take compensating time off at a later mutually agreeable time between the employee and supervisor, - b) Receive pay at the applicable overtime rates on the next pay cheque. - c) The supervisor and employee are expected to manage the utilization of accrued overtime.
+Any remaining credit balance at August 31, or on termination, will automatically be processed by Payroll for payout upon receipt of the August attendance reports.
+Notwithstanding the above, banked overtime may be used by November 30 if it is scheduled prior to August 31. - d) Once an employee elects banking or pay for an instance of overtime, no change shall occur.

-16.13 16.14 REVIEW OF OVERTIME UTILIZATION
+16.12 16.13 REVIEW OF OVERTIME UTILIZATION

-The Executive Director, Human Resources or designate will review CUPE overtime statistics on an annual basis and include historical data where available, and report to the Labour Management Committee.
+The Director of Human Resources Associate Vice-President, Human Resources or designate will review CUPE overtime statistics on an annual basis and include historical data where available, and report to the Labour Management Committee.

-The Committee will examine the report and, where the overtime appears excessive, will make recommendations as required to the employee and the supervisor in consideration of Article 16.0816.09, the efficient use of financial resources and ways to effect a reduction in overtime utilization.
+The Committee will examine the report and, where the overtime appears excessive, will make recommendations as required to the employee and the supervisor in consideration of Article 16.08, the efficient use of financial resources and ways to effect a reduction in overtime utilization.